|White Dog & Blue Spot

 The 120° parhelion is formed by plate crystals.
 In one route, a ray enters the top face, reflects internally from two side faces and finally leaves through the lower face - path 1,3,8,2.
 The overall light deflection is always 120° regardless of the crystal orientation.
 The colour dispersions at ray entry and exit are in opposite directions and cancel to yield a white halo.
 The ray path needs several optically perfect faces, freedom from internal defects and thick plates.
 Therefore rare.

-Blue Spot: The parhelic circle is similarly mostly generated by ray paths where there is only reflection or no net refraction.
-It is therefore white – but not always!
+Blue Spot: The parhelic circle is white – but not always!
 Look at the extreme left of the upper image or that at lower right.
 There the parhelic circle becomes fainter and slightly bluish.

 The colours and sudden fall off in brightness are linked.
 They are both readily visible in the HaloSim tracing using 60 million rays through relatively thick plate crystals.
 Two versions are at right, an all sky view centred on the zenith and one approximately centred on the camera direction.